ehartford/pythonforkids/weekly_handouts/week-01.md

 ### Topics
 - What is Python?
 - Installing Python
-- Using IDLE (Python's Integrated Development Environment)
+- Using Visual Studio Code

 ### Textbook Reference
 "Python for Kids" by Jason R. Briggs, Chapter 1 - Not All Snakes Slither